Consensus

 - Voting process

 In TRON, voting for candidates is a special transaction.
-Nodes can vote for candidates by generating a voting transaction.
+Nodes can vote for candidates by creating a voting transaction.

 - Vote counting

 During each maintenance period, the votes for candidates will be counted.
-The top 27 candidates with the most votes will be the witnesses for the next Epoch.
+The top 27 candidates with the most votes will be the SRs for the next Epoch.

 Through storing the hash of the previous block, blocks are logically connected.
 Eventually, they form a chain.
 A typical blockchain structure is shown in the following picture:

-In ideal circumstances, the bookkeeping process in a DPoS consensus-based blockchain system proceeds according to the bookkeeping order calculated in advance.
-Witnesses generate blocks in turn (see figure a).
-However, the blockchain network is a distributed and untrusted complex system in the following three ways.
+In ideal circumstances, the record-keeping process in a DPoS consensus-based blockchain system proceeds according to the record-keeping order calculated in advance.
+SRs generate blocks in turn (see Figure a).
+However, the blockchain network is still a distributed and untrusted complex system in the following three ways:

 -

-Due to a poor network environment, blocks generated by some witnesses cannot be received by other witnesses at an invalid time (see figure b1 and b2).
+In a poor network environment, blocks generated by some SRs may be received by other SRs at an invalid time (see Figure b1 and b2).

 -

-The normal operation of a certain witness cannot always be guaranteed (see figure c).
+The normal operation of a certain SR cannot always be guaranteed (see Figure c).

 -

-Some malicious witnesses will generate fork blocks in order to fork the chain (see figure d).
+Some malicious SRs will generate fork blocks in order to fork the chain (see Figure d).

-As mentioned above, the basis for the blockchain system to operate normally is that most of the nodes in the system are honest and reliable.
-Furthermore, the primary guarantee for the security of the blockchain system is the ledger's security, meaning that illegal data cannot be written into the ledger maliciously, and ledger copies saved on each node should be consistent.
-Based on the DPoS consensus, the bookkeeping process is carried out by witnesses.
-Therefore, the safety of TRON depends on the reliability of the majority of the witnesses.
-TRON has put confirmed blocks in the system which are irreversible.
-At the same time, to resist the malicious behaviours of a small number of witness nodes, TRON recognizes the longest chain as the main chain based on "the longest chain principle".
+As mentioned above, the basis for a blockchain system to operate normally is that most of the nodes in the system are honest and reliable.
+Furthermore, the primary guarantee for the security of a blockchain system is the ledger's security, meaning that illegal data should not be written into the ledger, and ledger copies saved on each node should be consistent.
+Based on the DPoS consensus, the record-keeping process is carried out by SRs.
+Therefore, the safety of TRON depends on the reliability of the majority of SRs.
+TRON has put confirmed blocks in the system, which are irreversible.
+At the same time, to resist the malicious behaviors of a small number of SR nodes, TRON recognizes the longest chain as the main chain based on "the longest chain principle".

 The confirmed block principle

-The newly produced blocks are unconfirmed.
-Only those blocks that are "approved" by more than 70% (i.e. 27 * 70% = 19, rounded up) of the 27 Witnesses are considered irreversible blocks, commonly referred to as solidified blocks.
+Newly produced blocks are unconfirmed.
+Only those blocks that are "approved" by more than 70% (i.e. 27 * 70% = 19, rounded up) of the 27 SRs are considered irreversible blocks, commonly referred to as solidified blocks.
 The entire blockchain network has confirmed the transactions contained in the solidified blocks.
-The way to "approve" the unconfirmed state block is that witness producing subsequent blocks after it.
-The point to be emphasized here is that the Witnesses producing these 18 blocks must be different from each other and the Witnesses producing the 103rd block.
+The way to "approve" the unconfirmed state block is that SRs produce subsequent blocks after it.
+The point to be emphasized here is that the SRs producing these 18 blocks must be different from each other as well as the SR producing the 103rd block.

 The longest chain principle

-When a fork occurs, an honest witness would always choose to produce blocks on the longest chain.
+When a fork occurs, an honest SR would always choose to produce blocks on the longest chain.

 Incentive Model

 TRON sets up an incentive model to encourage node participation and network expansion to ensure the safe and efficient operation of the blockchain system.
-Witnesses who complete block production tasks will be rewarded with TRX.
-The model also specifies that for every confirmed block produced by a witness, the witness will receive 32 TRX.
-In addition, the first 127th witnesses (including witness candidates) with the most votes will receive proportional rewards during the maintenance period of each Epoch.
+SRs who complete block production tasks will be rewarded with TRX.
+The model also specifies that for every confirmed block produced by a SR, the SR will receive 32 TRX.
+In addition, the first 127th SRs (including SR candidates) with the most votes will receive proportional rewards during the maintenance period of each Epoch.

 Proposal-based Parameter Adjustment

-A notable characteristic of DPoS is that any parameter adjustment can be proposed on the chain, and witnesses will decide whether to approve the proposal by starting a vote.
-The advantage of this method is that it avoids hard fork upgrades when adding new features.
-Currently, The TRON network parameter please refer to here or Tronscan.
+A notable characteristic of DPoS is that any parameter adjustment can be proposed on the chain, and SRs will start a vote to decide whether the proposal can be approved.
+The advantage of this method is that it does not require hard fork upgrades to add new features.
+For more information about TRON network parameters, please refer to here or TRONSCAN.